eric-k-zhu/2wheeledTraveler/README.md

 Vintage motorcyclists have come to rely on cell phones more and more while riding their motorcycles.
 This app eliminates the need for multiple apps by combining features like speed, weather, and gas onto a single screen that overlays your standard mapping program.

 ## Getting started

--In order to start developing we are using expo to run our application during development.
+- In order to start developing we are using expo to run our application during development.
 Follow the steps to install on the expo guide.
--Our application is developed off the back of React Native and so to start development, follow the steps to install React-Native.
+- Our application is developed off the back of React Native and so to start development, follow the steps to install React-Native.
--We use npm to build our application and include all of our packages that we use so during installation of React-Native and Node.js make sure to include Node Packet Manager as well.
+- We use npm to build our application and include all of our packages that we use so during installation of React-Native and Node.js make sure to include Node Packet Manager as well.
--After gaining access to our repository, to start development run `npm install` to install all packages neccessary to run our application.
+- After gaining access to our repository, to start development run `npm install` to install all packages neccessary to run our application.
--When ready to run a local server, run `npm start` this should run a script to automatically start expo.
+- When ready to run a local server, run `npm start` this should run a script to automatically start expo.
 This can be verified by checking the `package.json` file.
--This start guide was written on 11/15/2019 and verified by Eric K Zhu(ekzhu703@gmail.com) on Windows 10; email me with any questions.
+- This start guide was written on 11/15/2019 and verified by Eric K Zhu(ekzhu703@gmail.com) on Windows 10; email me with any questions.

 ## Testing